The only way to minimize the annoyance of car repair is to choose a high-quality

 from the not-so-good ones.
 Our ratings, shown on our Ratings Tables,

-are based on more than 13,000 consumer reviews we collected by surveying
+are based on more than 13,000 reviews by Puget Sound area consumers, consumer

 We also provide advice on how to choose a shop on your own, deal with whatever